kabi175/jpack/README.md

-# JPack

-A Go library for building type-safe, schema-driven data access layers with MongoDB support.

-## Overview

-JPack is a lightweight Object-Relational Mapping (ORM) library for Go that provides:
+# JPack - Schema-Driven Persistence Framework for Go

-- **Schema-first approach**: Define your data structures using a fluent schema builder
-- **Type safety**: Strongly typed field validation and data conversion
-- **MongoDB integration**: Built-in support for MongoDB with automatic BSON conversion
-- **Flexible field types**: Extensible field type system with built-in primitives
-- **Record lifecycle management**: Track modifications, validate data, and manage persistence
+JPack is a schema-driven persistence framework for Go that works like JPA but is tailored for MongoDB.
+It provides a comprehensive set of features including schema definition, repository pattern, validation, hooks, converters, and more.

+## Features

+- **Schema Definition**: Define schemas with fields, types, validations, and relationships
+- **Immutable Schemas**: Schemas are immutable once registered, ensuring consistency
+- **Schema Evolution**: Replace entire schemas for versioning and evolution
+- **Repository Pattern**: CRUD operations with advanced querying capabilities
+- **MongoDB Integration**: Seamless integration with MongoDB using the official driver
+- **Validation Layer**: Field-level, record-level, and schema-level validations
+- **Lifecycle Hooks**: Before/after hooks for save, delete, find, and update operations
+- **Type Converters**: Automatic conversion between Go types and MongoDB documents
+- **Query API**: Fluent query builder with pluggable operators
+- **Projections**: Field projections and aggregations
+- **Index Management**: Automatic index creation based on schema definitions

 ## Installation